artof-ilvo/artof-ilvo.github.io/docs/source/mechatronic-layer.rst

 Introduction
 ------------

+The ARTOF framework is ideally integrated during the development of a new robot platform, but can also be integrated afterwards.
-The mechatronic layer requires a custom implementation.
-It depends on the vehicle configuration, the selected components, and the platform's safety concept.
+The mechatronic layer requires a custom implementation tailored to the specific vehicle configuration, selected components, and the platform's safety requirements.

 Requirements
 ------------

-The ARTOF framework can be integrated after or during the development of a new robot platform.

 The minimal hardware requirements to perform steering guidance are:

-#. **Safety** The implementation of the mechatronic layer is responsible for all the platform's safety features in accordance with national legislation.
+#. **Safety**: The implementation of the mechatronic layer is responsible for all the platform's safety features in accordance with national legislation.
+This implementation is machine dependent and is not provided by the ARTOF framework.
-#. **Programmable Logic Controller** A PLC interacts with all the actuators and sensors on the platform.
-The functionality that needs to be implemented are:

-   + Executing the *inverse and direct kinematic model* and operating the steering and driving actuators accordingly.
+#. **Programmable Logic Controller**: A PLC interfaces with all the actuators and sensors on the platform.
+At a minimum, it must implement the inverse and direct kinematic models to ensure correct control of the steering and driving actuators.

-   + Example components: Siemens S7-1200 and Siemens S7-1500 series
+   + *Example components*: Siemens S7-1200 and Siemens S7-1500 series

 #. **Steering angle control**: The steering angle needs to be controlled by the PLC.

-   + For *hydraulic steering* this was done using a hydraulic steering block.
+   + For *hydraulic steering*, this can be done using a hydraulic steering block.
-   + For *electric steering*, this was done by controlling the motor drive.
+   + For *electric steering*, this can be done by controlling the motor drive.
-   + *Example components*: `Raven RS1 <https://nl.ravenind.com/ag-products/guidance/rs1>`_
+   + *Example components*: `Raven® RS1 <https://nl.ravenind.com/ag-products/guidance/rs1>`_

 #. **Steering angle feedback**: The PLC needs to monitor the steering angle to enable closed-loop steering control.

-   + For *Ackerman steering* robots, this was done with an inductive angle sensor on the steering rack.
+   + For *Ackerman steering* robots, this can be done with an inductive angle sensor on the steering rack.
-   + For *4WD4WS steering* robots, all the wheel angles need to be measured.
-This was also done using inductive angle sensors.
+   + For *4WD4WS steering* robots, all the wheel angles need to be measured, which can also done using inductive angle sensors.
-   + *Example components*: `Multiprox RI360P1-QR20-LU4X2-H1141 <https://www.turck.nl/nl/product/100000186>`_
+   + *Example components*: `Multiprox® RI360P1-QR20-LU4X2-H1141 <https://www.turck.nl/nl/product/100000186>`_

 #. **Velocity control**: The driving velocity needs to be controlled by the PLC.

-   + For *hydraulic traction* this was done by controlling the swash plate with an electric actuator.
+   + For *hydraulic traction*, this can be done by controlling the swash plate with an electric actuator.
-   + For *electric traction*, this was done by setting the motor drives to velocity control.
+   + For *electric traction*, this can be done by setting the motor drives to velocity control.
-   + An electronic analogue paddle was used for robots that enabled paddle velocity control for the driver.
+   + An electronic analogue paddle can be used for robots that enabled paddle velocity control for the driver.

 #. **Velocity feedback**: The PLC needs to monitor the driving velocity to enable closed-loop velocity control.

-   + For robots with *hydraulic transmission* this was done by a rotary encoder and two interlocking cogs.
+   + For robots with *hydraulic transmission*, this can be done by a rotary encoder and two interlocking cogs.
-   + For robots with *electrical transmission*, this was done by reading the hall sensor, sin/cos encoder, etc.
+   + For robots with *electrical transmission*, this can be done by reading the hall sensor, sin/cos encoder, etc.

 Additional requirements to operate a robot platform:

 #. **Hitch control**: The hitches need to be controlled by the PLC.

-   + For *hydraulic hitches* this was done using electric valves.
+   + For *hydraulic hitches* this can be done using electric valves.

 #. **Hitch angle feedback**: The PLC needs to monitor the hitch angles to enable closed-loop hitch height control.

+   + If no actuator feedback is available, this can be done using inductive angle sensors.
    + *Example components*: `Multiprox RI360P1-QR20-LU4X2-H1141 <https://www.turck.nl/nl/product/100000186>`_